the-turing-way/the-turing-way/Chapter_Version_Control.md

 *2. Description of the version control facility that solves that problem.*
 *3. Explanation of how to actually do it.*
 *4. Best practice for actually doing it.*

+*I think the best practise sections should have a different background colour/be in boxes so someone who already knows about version control but wants to know more about best practise can find it easily.
+Also given the thrust of this project is good practise I think really highlighting those sections is meritted.*

 *Want to make sure people understand VC fist before we explain collaborative VC*